Village of the Damned (1960)

 We have the virgin pregnancy, but that doesn't really go anywhere here, which was again, a sensible theme to expand upon in the remake.
 Also, there's the guy who came back from a year traveling, to discover his wife is somehow pregnant

-CAP: Getcher babies!
-Getcher babies here!
+Getcher babies!
+Getcher babies here

 It doesn't take them long to put things together, and bring all the women in for examinations, showing everyone who is capable of giving birth, is now pregnant.